Form 1099 for Rent: Reporting and Correcting Forms for Rental Income

 close up of 1099 tax form

 Did you receive a 1099 for rent this year?
-Tax laws related to 1099 forms for rental income have changed since Congress passed the American Rescue Plan Act in 2021, and the updates now affect rental property owners.
+Tax laws related to 1099 forms for rental income have changed in recent years, and the updates affect rental property owners.

-Today, we’re covering the essential information rental property owners need about 1099 forms for rent: what the 1099 is, why it’s important, which tenants should issue the forms, what to do when you receive one, and how to correct errors on a 1099.
+Today, we’re covering the essential information property owners need about 1099 forms for rental property accounting, including: what the 1099 is, which landlords should expect them, who should issue 1099s, how landlords should use the forms, and what to do if your 1099 has an error.

 Automate Your Rental Property Accounting

-Use our efficient and accurate property management software to streamline all of your accounting, bookkeeping, and expense tracking needs.
+Use our efficient and accurate real estate accounting software to streamline all of your accounting, bookkeeping, and expense tracking needs.

 Track Your Expenses Online